rg-ui/habiti/README.md

-# Habiti - Habit Tracker Sprint Clone
+# Habiti - PERSONALISED HABIT TRACKER

 A beautiful, full-stack habit-tracking application built with React and Express.js.
 Track your daily habits, journal your reflections, and visualize your progress with detailed analytics.